DevOps4Networks/IOX-Notes/8x9_PSU/README.md

 ##The Alternatives

-Cisco has two part numbers for suitable PSUs: PWR-60W-AC=, and PWR-125W-AC=.
+Cisco has twodent part numbers for suitable PSUs: PWR-60W-AC, PWR-60W-AC-V2, and PWR-125W-AC=.
 The former supplies 60W, which is sufficient for the IR829, and the latter supplies 125W, which is sufficient for Power over Ethernet (PoE) also.